Connective Tissue Diseases

-The collagen diseases consist of rheumatoid arthritis, lupus erythematosis, dermatomyositis, scleroderma, periarteritis nodosum and serum sickness.
+The connective tissue diseases consist of rheumatoid arthritis, lupus erythematosis, dermatomyositis, scleroderma, periarteritis nodosum and serum sickness.
 All of these can have significant dermatologic manifestation.
 Of these six, the three so-called collagen diseases; lupus, dermatomyositis and scleroderma will be discussed here.
-They are considered to be autoimmune diseases (the body reacts against it self).
+They are considered autoimmune diseases (the body reacts against itself).

-Discoid lupus presents with red, scaly plaques which develop atrophy (loss of skin substance) with scarring, loss of hair and pigment changes which may be increased pigmentation or complete loss of it.
-The lesions normally occur on the light exposed areas of the body particularly the face, upper torso and scalp.
-Therapy is usually quite effective but scarring is often permanent if treatment is delayed.
+Discoid lupus erythematosis (DLE) presents with red, scaly plaques which develop atrophy (loss of skin substance) with scarring, loss of hair and pigment changes.
+The lesions normally occur on the sun-exposed areas of the body particularly the face, upper torso and scalp.
+Therapy is usually quite effective, but scarring is often permanent if treatment is delayed.

-Subacute LE normally presents with more dramatic and extensive skin lesions, again in light exposed areas and with multiple circular or geometrically varied lesions on the back or upper torso.
+Subacute cutaneous lupus erythematosis (SCLE) normally presents with more dramatic and extensive skin lesions, involving sun-exposed areas and with multiple circular or geometrically varied lesions on the back or upper torso.

-Acute LE usually presents with a seriously sick patient often with a butterfly rash over the face and on light exposed areas along with fever, weakness, arthritis, and a host of other systemic findings.
-The quicker it’s diagnosed and treated, the better the patient usually does.
+Acute LE usually presents with a seriously sick patient, often with a butterfly rash over the face and on sun-exposed areas along with fever, weakness, arthritis, and a host of other systemic findings.
+The quicker this illness is diagnosed and treated, the better the patient chances are for full recovery

 Dermatomyositis is a serious disease involving the skin and muscles.
-It can occur in children, in adults and in association with malignancies.
-The onset is usually abrupt, often following sun exposure with progressive muscle weakness and the development of a cutaneous eruption.
+It can occur in children, adults and in association with malignancies.
+The onset is usually abrupt, often following sun exposure with progressive muscle weakness and the development of a skin rash.
 Most diagnostic findings of the skin changes occur on the face and hands.
 Swelling around the eyes, often with dermatitis with a peculiar heliotrope (purplish) coloration.
-The changes on the hands are reddish plaques or flat-topped violaceous papule-like lesions or dermatitis occurring over the dorsum (top) of the fingers known as Gotton’s papules with sparing of the skin between the knuckles.
-Telangiectasia over the cuticles of the nails is often found although seen with the other collagen diseases as well.
-Calcification around joints may be pronounced in children.
+The changes on the hands are reddish plaques or flat-topped violaceous papule-like lesions.
+This occurs over the backs of the fingers, known as Gotton’s papules, sparing of the skin between the knuckles.
+Telangiectasia, fine blood vessels, involving the cuticles of the nails is often found.

-Systemic scleroderma is seen with many of the above findings but also includes significant internal problems especially involving the lungs. kidneys and gastrointestinal tract.
-Therapy is often requires a multidiscipline approach.
+Systemic scleroderma often has similar skin findings, along with significant internal problems especially involving the lungs, kidneys and gastrointestinal tract.
+Therapy often requires a multidisciplinary approach.